lukegb/uffd/README.md

 ```

 `id` is the numeric (Unix) user id, `name` the display name and `nickname` the loginname of the user.

+## OpenID Connect Single-Sign-On Provider

+In addition to plain OAuth2, uffd also has basic OpenID Connect support.
+Endpoint URLs are the same as for plain OAuth2.
+OpenID Connect support is enabled by requesting the `openid` scope.
+ID token signing keys are served at `/oauth2/keys`.

+See [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) specification for more details.

+Supported flows and response types:

+* Only Authorization Code Flow with `code` response type

+Supported scopes:

+* `openid`: Enables OpenID Connect support and returns mandatory `sub` claim
+* `profile`: Returns `name` and `preferred_username` claims
+* `email`: Returns `email` and `email_verified` claims
+* `groups`: Returns non-standard `groups` claim

+Supported claims:

+* `sub` (string): Decimal encoded numeric (Unix) user id
+* `name` (string): Display name
+* `preferred_username`(string): Loginname
+* `email` (string): Service-specific or primary email address
+* `email_verified` (boolean): Verification status of `email` value (always `true`)
+* `groups` (array of strings): Names of groups the user is a member of (non-standard)

+uffd supports the optional `claims` authorization request parameter for requesting claims individually.

+Note that there is a IANA-registered `groups` claim with a syntax borrowed from [SCIM](https://www.rfc-editor.org/rfc/rfc7643.html).
+The syntax used by uffd is different and incompatible, although arguably more common for a claim named "groups" in this context.

+uffd aims for complience with OpenID provider conformance profiles Basic and Config.
+It is, however, not a certified OpenID provider and it has the following limitations:

+* Only the `none` value for the `prompt` authorization request parameter is recognized.
+Other values (`login`, `consent` and `select_account`) are ignored.
+* The `max_age` authorization request parameter is not supported and ignored by uffd.
+* The `auth_time` claim is not supported and neither returned if the `max_age` authorization request parameter is present nor if it is requested via the `claims` parameter.
+* Requesting the `sub` claim with a specific value for the ID Token (or passing the `id_token_hint` authorization request parameter) is only supported if the `prompt` authorization request parameter is set to `none`.
+The authorization request is rejected otherwise.

 ## Metrics